 Some milestones are fun for you and your teen to celebrate.
 Others, well, not so much.
 Your teenage daughter’s first visit to a gynecologist may well fall into the category of things that neither of you really wants to do.
 Many parents rely on the annual pediatric exam, but wonder at what point the pediatrician is no longer appropriate for a young adult.
 How do you know when it’s the right time for your daughter’s first gyno exam?
-Dr. Joel Bernstien, a physician with Kamm McKenzie OBGYN in Raleigh, North Carolina, provides some insight.
+Dr. Joel Bernstein, a physician with Kamm McKenzie OBGYN in Raleigh, North Carolina, provides some insight on gynecologist for teens.

-It’s Time to Take Your Daughter to the Gynecologist When:
+When to Take Your Daughter to the Gynecologist:

 1. Your daughter turns 16.